OWASP/www-chapter-owasp-chapter-information/index.md

 * **Events are seperate entity from chapters and chapter meetings.
 There is an [OWASP Events team](mailto:events@owasp.com), policy and procedures to follow.
 The [events policy](https://owasp.org/www-policy/) will have the requirements to follow to hold an approved OWASP event.**

 * **Does OWASP have a Global YouTube channel?** Yes, [OWASP Global YouTube Channel](https://www.youtube.com/OWASPGlobal)

+* **What is the reason for the two leader minimum for chapters?**
+  - Division of work to reduce the personal time needed for a single leader to volunteer
+  - If one leader has a personal emergency or is ill the remaining leader can maintain the chapter and add another leader if needed to assist.
+  - Second leader is needed to approve chapter expenses over $ 500.00 USD.